Mineral Processing Industry

 SAIMM

 The Southern African Institute of Mining and Metallurgy (SAIMM) is a professional institute with local and international links aimed at assisting members’ source news and views about technological developments in the mining, metallurgical and related sectors as well as embracing a professional code of ethics.
 The SAIMM also attempts to fulfil what it sees as its obligations to the various communities and the environment.
-In addition, the institute is active in bringing together the mining and metallurgical fraternity in terms of research, shared-experiences, education, personnel as well as students.
+In addition, the institute is active in bringing together the mining and metallurgical fraternity in terms of research, shared experiences, education, personnel as well as students.

 SACPS